 Understanding the order of Execution of all these rules

 Any process in salesforce follows the order mentioned below.
-Salesforce always execute validation rules first, which are followed by Assignment rule then auto response and then workflow rules followed by escalation rules.
+Salesforce always executes validation rules first, which are followed by Assignment rule then auto-response, and then workflow rules followed by escalation rules.